vs_Analysis.py: A Python Script to Analyze Virtual Screening Results of Autodock Vina

 • This script screens for the log files containing the word ‘log’ in their filenames, e.g., “log_compound1.txt” or “log_methanol.txt”

-• It is recommended to name your log files along with the name of a compound.
+• It is recommended to name your log files along with the compound’s name.
 That would make the results more presentable and easy to understand.
 For example, you can name them as “log_naphthalene.txt” or so.

 How to cite this script: